- Suncoast Technical College

 Gifts, flowers, balloons, food, etc. will not be delivered to students during the school day.
 Please do not make arrangements to have such items delivered to the school.

-Sarasota County School Board Rule 8.105 indicates that for each course taken, twenty (20) percent of the grade shall be based on the development of employability skills.
-They include:
+Sarasota County School Board Rule 8.105 indicates that for each course taken, twenty (20) percent of the grade shall be based on the development of employability skills including:

-- Maintaining an assisgnment notebook or other system
+- Maintaining an assignment notebook or other system;

-- Dressing in appropriate program uniforms as required (refer to Uniform Policy)
+- Dressing in appropriate program uniforms as required (refer to Dress Code Policy);

 Secondary students are NOT permitted to leave campus during school hours during lunch or breaks.
 Adult students may never take a secondary student off campus (whether the student is 18 years of age or not).